- Article: “The 5 Most Important Things Authors Should Know About Book Publicity and Promotion” by Dan Smith

 Second, you must consider the media lead times for publications:

 • If you wrote a memoir about your battle with breast cancer, placement in women’s interest magazines during National Breast Cancer Awareness in October would be ideal.
-Magazine editors and writers work rough three to six months ahead of each issue, thus to maximize your chance for women’s interest magazine placements, you or your publicist must begin pitching the story idea in May or June!
+Magazine editors and writers work roughly three to six months ahead of each issue, thus to maximize your chance for women’s interest magazine placements, you or your publicist must begin pitching the story idea in May or June!

 • Newspapers have a shorter lead-time, meaning you can pitch to editors roughly three weeks ahead of when you’re interested in having your book or article included.
-For major holidays and events it is best to start pitching six to eight weeks ahead of your desired run date.
+For major holidays and events, it is best to start pitching six to eight weeks ahead of your desired run date.

 • Broadcast media (television and radio) work roughly three to four weeks ahead of schedule.
 If you’re trying to tie your message and/or book in with a specific event or holiday, it is best to start pitching the story idea six to eight weeks ahead of schedule.